myclevorname/mini-utils/README.md

 # mini-utils
+Notice: This repository is not to be considered dead, but finished.

 This is a set of small commands I am making to learn x86\_64 assembly for Linux.
 I want all of these to be as small as possible, meaning there are very few features, unlike GNU Coreutils, for example.

 ## Build
 The only packages you need are `make` and `nasm`.
+Alternatively, you can run `nix build` to build the programs.

 There is an experimental x32 port of the binaries in the `x32/` directory.
 You will probably need some kernel flags set to get it to run without errors.